memgraph/documentation/pages/help-center/debugging.md

 These tools not only empower users to identify and report problems more accurately but also expedite the resolution process, enhancing overall system stability and performance.

-### Which Memgraph image can I use in order to debug Memgraph?
+### Which Memgraph image can I use to debug Memgraph?

-Memgraph offers Docker images specifically tailored for debugging, with Memgraph built in **RelWithDebInfo** mode.
+Memgraph offers Docker images specifically tailored for debugging, with Memgraph built in the **RelWithDebInfo** mode.
 These containers are equipped with crucial debugging tools such as **perf, gdb, and pgrep**, along with other useful apt packages.

 This setup is intended to empower users to conduct thorough investigations into issues such as slow performance, system hangs, or unusually high memory usage.
 Although the RelWithDebInfo build mode of Memgraph comes with some performance degradations (**~10% slower performance overall**), this approach contributes to more stable and efficient system performance in the long run.